valerijaspasojevic/jekyll-compress-images/README.md

 # Usage

-on  `jekyll serve` or in `jekyll build` it will run compression, if you already run compression you don't need to worry because it will not run again on already compressed images which will save bunch of time! :)
+on  `jekyll serve` or in `jekyll build` you will run compression, if your images are already compressed, you don't need to worry because it will not run it again which will save bunch of time! :)

 **Enjoy** 🎉